How To Delete All Facebook Posts [February 2021]

 In order to create a backup:

-- Head over to your General Account Settings screen.
+- Head over to the Account Settings screen.

-- Click on the Download a copy link and follow the prompts.
+- Click on the Create File and follow the prompts.
 Facebook will begin creating a backup of all your data that will be available for download once complete.
 Once the download is ready, Facebook will send out an email to your registered email address notifying you of its completion and availability.

 Once you have your data backup: